-DaVinci Academy of Arts and Science is a year-round, tuition-free, public charter school located in Blaine, Minnesota.
+DaVinci Academy of Arts and Science is a year-round, tuition-free, public charter school located in Ham Lake, Minnesota.
 We offer an enriched learning experience utilizing the Core Knowledge Curriculum and Singapore Math in kindergarten through fifth grade.

 Data from frequent assessments and test scores allow DaVinci Academy to recognize each child’s strengths and weaknesses across the curriculum.
 By collecting this information, DaVinci Academy staff and students are able to work together promoting proficiency and challenging students to their fullest potential.

 DaVinci Academy offers a full year of science and art for all of its students — along with many other enrichment activities offered both during and after school.
 The families of DaVinci Academy show a strong interest in promoting the school’s success by dedicating their time and volunteering for many activities throughout the year.

 DaVinci Academy will incorporate an arts and science focus across the curriculum to help students understand and appreciate the significance of these two disciplines in everyday life.

 Research studies point to strong relationships between learning in the arts and fundamental cognitive skills and capabilities used to master other core subjects, including reading, writing and mathematics.
 Students at DaVinci Academy will follow the Core Knowledge curriculum, which has an increased focus on the arts.